Just Ask Them Twice: Choice Probabilities and Identification of Ex ante returns and Willingness-To-Pay: Estimation and inference

 \section{Estimation and inference}

-The previous section suggests a multistage estimation procedure.
-This section provides a description of each step based on a Distribution Regression (DR) estimation for the conditional distribution $F_{P \vert X}$.
-This semiparametric estimator provides a feasible alternative to the Kernel estimator when the dimension of $X$ is large, as in our empirical application.
+The identification result is constructive and suggests a multistage estimation procedure.
+Nonparametric estimation is conceptually feasible.
+However, in practice, the researcher often faces the curse of dimensionality, because the choice attributes can be many, their variation in choice experiments is often restricted to salient values, and the typical sample size is limited.
+For example, for each block of their stated choice experiment, \cite{wiswall2018} have a support of 16 observation points.
+For these reasons, the paper suggests a semiparametric alternative.
+This section provides a description of each step based on a Quantile Regression (QR) estimation for the conditional quantiles $Q_{P \vert X}$.
+This semiparametric estimator provides a feasible alternative to a Kernel estimator when the dimension of $X$ is large, as in our empirical application.